jamietr1/google-docs-writing-tracker/README.md

   1. Create a Google Spreadsheet to store your writing data.

       a.
-Name the first tab in the spreadsheet "Writing"
+Name the first tab in the spreadsheet "Writing"<br />
       b.
-Give cell A1 the label "Date"
+Give cell A1 the label "Date"<br />
       c.
-Give cell B2 the label "Words"
+Give cell B2 the label "Words"<br />
       d.
 Record the file ID of the spreadsheet.
 You can do this by copying it from the file URL:

          If your URL looks like this: